open-telemetry/opentelemetry.io/content/docs/_index.md

 Generally, the lifecycle of a span resembles the following:
 * A request is received by a service.
 The span context is _extracted_ from the request headers, if it exists.
-* A new span is created as a child of the extracted span context; If none exists, a new root span is created.
+* A new span is created as a child of the extracted span context; if none exists, a new root span is created.
 * The service handles the request.
 Additional attributes and events are added to the span that are useful for understanding the context of the request, such as the hostname of the machine handling the request, or customer identifiers.
 * New spans may be created to represent work being done by sub-components of the service.
 * When the service makes a remote call to another service, the current span context is serialized and forwarded to the next service by _injecting_ the span context into the headers or message envelope.